angiedickson24/osticket-prereqs/README.md

 <p>
-Now we need to enable Internet Information Services.
-Click Uninstall a Program, then Turn Windows features on or off, check the box next to Internet Information Services.
-We'll also need to enable CGI under World Wide Wide Services -> Application Development Features.
+Next, enable Internet Information Services (IIS).
+Go to Uninstall a Program, select Turn Windows features on or off, and check the box for Internet Information Services.
+Then, under World Wide Web Services -> Application Development Features, enable CGI.
 </p>
 <br />